 At the beginning of this year some prominent advocates from the indigenous community took issue with that profile.
 The problem in their minds is that Boyden isn’t one hundred percent indigenous and, as such, he shouldn’t be so vocal in his advocacy.
-They seemed to suggest the urgency by which he has articulated indigenous grievances was meant to fuel the presumption he had personally experienced the disenfranchisement he railed against, which is absurd.
-Ostensibly, it would be better if Boyden were more reserved in calling out Canada’s wrong-doing; that he leave the more strident criticism for fully indigenous people.
+The suggestion is that the urgency by which he articulates indigenous grievances is intended to fuel the presumption he has personally experienced the disenfranchisement he rails against, which is absurd.
+Ostensibly, it would be better if Boyden were more reserved in calling out Canada’s wrong-doing; that he leave the earnest criticism for fully indigenous people.

 On the same logic I can imagine the recriminations directed at Gord Downie of iconic Canadian rock band The Tragically Hip.
 He is as blue-blooded a white guy as it gets, and has also become a vocal champion of indigenous rights.
 It is perhaps unfortunate that indigenous people who have personally suffered the ill-effects of Canada’s cultural genocide are not household names like Downie or Boyden who advocate for them.
-At the same time, and I say this reluctantly as a black man who lived in a white family in a white man’s world, white folks are more apt to take heart when a prominent member of their own community castigates their collective moral turpitude.
+At the same time, and it pains me to say this, it cannot be denied that white folks, or any dominant group for that matter, are more inclined to take it to heart when a prominent one of their own kind stands up and says “we should be ashamed.”

 Certainly, experiential voices are more authentic in depicting the horrible psychic toll of systemic racism, but when you are fighting to shift the culturally ingrained view of the majority, the most persuasive voices are those who speak the language of the oppressor.
 White folks are no different than any other folk: they are not easily swayed by the wagging fingers of a different creed.
 It is a sad but true facet of human nature to dismiss the remonstrations of “others” with an axe to grind, to discount the legitimacy of the grievances as a ploy of identity politics.